JetBrains/godot-support/gdscript/README.md

 but don't hesitate to propose new ones or vote (just give "thumbs up" on issue) for the one you desire the most.

 And ofc please report all issues you find.

-## Update 12.2.2024

-With latest version 2.2.0 there's an update for TscnFiles -> highlighting possible via TextMate plugin, check out [description](https://gitlab.com/IceExplosive/gdscript/-/merge_requests/6) and updated tscn file icon -> this caused me an error with each opened .tscn file due to cache issue that could not resolve itself and I had to clear caches manually (File -> Invalidate Caches... -> Clear file system cache)

-It also requires 2023.3 editor version

-Current focus remains bug fixing until it'll be worthy of Gamefromscratch. :)

 ## GdScript toolkit (not related to this project)